 It helps to find new activities, interests, and/or hobbies to keep oneself busy.
 Many rehabilitation centers introduce patients either to activities they used to enjoy before the substance took over, or activities they’ve never tried before.
 Some examples involve things having to do with physical fitness and wellbeing (biking, yoga, a workout program, etc.), artistic expression (painting, drawing, pottery, etc.), or hobbies like reading or collecting.

 In order for one to have a successful recovery, lifestyle changes must occur because the lifestyle the addict had before obviously wasn’t very conducive to healthy behavior.
 Often times, recovery programs will ask patients to stay away from people, places, or things that might “trigger” them to use.
-This may seem impossible at first because often times, “friend” groups are structured around a habit.
+This may seem impossible at first because oftentimes, “friend” groups are structured around a habit.
 An addict may look around and discover that he or she doesn’t actually know anyone who doesn’t use.
-If one wants to fully commit to a path of successful recovery, he or she must find new ways to distract themselves from boredom and new interests to tear them away from the old ones.
+If one wants to commit to a path of successful recovery fully, he or she must find new ways to distract themselves from boredom and new interests to tear them away from the old ones.

-Can You Die from Drug and Alcohol Withdrawals when Recovering Alone?
+Can One Die from Drug and Alcohol Withdrawals When Recovering Alone?

-It may seem counterintuitive that quitting something that is supposedly so unhealthy for you can actually cause someone to die, but here’s why:
+It may seem counterintuitive that quitting something that is supposedly so unhealthy can actually cause someone to die, but here’s why:

 - Withdrawing from a substance can cause the heart rate to increase to dangerous levels; this can lead to a heart attack or stroke.